LouisCharlesC/safe/README.md

 ```
 See [this section](#with-legacy-code) for an example of using reference types to deal with legacy code.
 #### Flexibly construct the value object and mutex
-The Safe constructor accepts the arguments needed to construct the value and the mute object.
+The Safe constructor accepts the arguments needed to construct the value and the mutex object.
 The last argument is forwarded to the mutex constructor and the rest to the value's.
 If the last argument cannot be used to construct the mutex, *safe* detects it and forwards everything to the value constructor.
 If you explicitely do not want to use the last argument to construct the mutex object, use the safe::default_construct_mutex tag as last argument.
 Examples: